Docs

 A call to cancel() is not guaranteed always to be effective, as a succeeding operation might already be on its way to the server.

-Operations such as replace and update are performing a "compare and set" on the server using the equals method of the value type to compare the values.
+Operations such as replace and update perform a "compare and set" on the server using the equals method of the value type to compare the values.
 Thus, it’s important to make sure the value type has a proper implementation of the equals method.

 NumberSignal